The theme for CAST 2015 is Moving Testing Forward.

 At CAST 2015 speakers will be presenting stories, workshops and tutorials regarding their experiences surrounding how to advance software testing.
 Join us this summer for our tenth annual conference in downtown Grand Rapids, Michigan, August 3-5.

 Call for Participation

-We are seeking abstracts and proposals in line with the conference theme in a variety of formats:
+We are seeking abstracts and proposals in line with the conference theme in these formats:

 Track sessions include a presentation of up to 40 minutes, plus 20 minutes of moderated “open season” time, and include one conference pass.
 The best track session is probably an experience report from a real project.
-Presentations that present teaching material, such as a “howto” are also common.
-We allow but do not encourage panel discussions.
+Presentations that present teaching material are also common.
+We will consider, but do not encourage panel discussions.

 The theme is broadly set to provide a wide scope for submissions; however, we strongly encourage and prefer proposals based on your personal experiences.

 A successful proposal will be sent as an attachment in the link below in a standard file format (MS Word or RTF, please no PDF).
-You do not need to be a member of AST to submit a proposal.
+You do not need to be a member of AST to submit a proposal or to speak.
 A successful proposal will include:

 Speaker name, email address, and phone number

 Title and type of session (Track Session or Workshop)